carlafdz/llewelyn-project/README.md

 Adding the graticule for the map.
 We manage to create the paths but the lines looked strange

+Delete the libraries we don't need

+Add a transition to the buttons filtering

 > In addition, we are going to try to do this: